SirCaptainPickles/Major-Project/Reflection.md

 I had the most fun with the actual level building.
 Being able to change a few things and see the blocks alter in real time was cool, and it also put my puzzle making skills to the test.

 If I had more time I'd change the visuals a bit so that everything looked cleaner.
 The sprites that are used right now were created by me so they don't look very good.
-I'd also use images instead of coloured blocks and an image of a key for the key.
+I'd also use images instead of coloured blocks and an image of a key for the key and a door for the door.
+I'd also be sure to add a start menu with similar graphics.